 To the beginner there may be some confusion between one-piece rain suits and one-piece riding suits.
 Rain suits usually are single-layer nylon is quite water-resistant but not very breathable.
 These suits have neither armor nor liner, and are not meant to be protective gear.
-One-piece riding suits are what we’ve described earlier in this article, usually made to leather or a heavy-gauge nylon fabric with armor and often an inner comfort liner for warmth or water resistance.
+One-piece riding suits are what we’ve described earlier in this article, usually made of leather or a heavy-gauge nylon fabric.
+These suits will have soft or hard armor, and often an inner comfort liner for warmth or additional water resistance.

 One-piece suits that have been thoughtfully designed have passthrough pockets to allow you to reach through to get your wallet or house keys or to pass the cord for your heated vest liner through.
 Cheaper suits won’t have this, and you’ll need to take scissors and cut an opening in your pocket liner to feed a cord through.

-Jackets and suits designed for inclement weather will be designed with a collar that seals firmly against the neck, but have a soft liner to prevent abrasion.
+Jackets and suits designed for inclement weather will have a collar that seals firmly against the neck, but have a soft liner to prevent abrasion.
 Once called “Mandarin collars”, these colors keep cold draft and blown spray from rolling down your neck and into your gear.